Denetra Hampton

 Born Araminta Ross in 1822, Harriet Tubman is known as the legendary conductor of the Underground Railroad.
 In March of 2022 the nation celebrated the 200th birthday of the legend and underscored the importance of her contribution to history and the healing of cultural wounds.

-Chasing History: The Underground Road Trip is our ground breaking VLOG series that gives homage to the connection between history and the pressing issues affecting culture and inequalites.
+This production was our ground breaking VLOG series that gives homage to the connection between history and the pressing issues affecting culture and inequalites.
 For Nurses By Nurses Productions uses its fundamental working pillar of education to help communities connect the dots.
 It is a pleasure to experience and share the work that so many others have contributed to the healing of our nation.
+In addition, it is the strongest tool that I have found that empowers my story-telling and historian duties.
+Remarkable.

 As a filmmaker I could appreciate the onsite theatre that presented a short-film on the early life of Harriet.
 It was an excellent introduction to the exquisite visuals, statues and audio which were steeped in data and facts, all giving visitors a complete understanding of her life and heroism.
 It was fantastic.